 A personal injury claim against the boat operator’s insurance policy takes into consideration damages such as your medical bills, lost wages or income, any disability resulting from the incident, future medical treatment, future wage loss, as well as your pain and suffering caused by the incident.
 But dealing with insurance company representatives can be a challenge.
 Their main concern is saving money for the company and so they will try to offer you the lowest value or deny your claim by assigning fault or blame on you.
 Talk to a seasoned Lake Mead boating injury attorney about your situation and let your lawyer handle the insurance company for you.

-In Las Vegas, the personal injury lawyers at Bertoldo, Baker, Carter & Smith are prepared to help you recover compensation in the amount that you deserve.
+In Las Vegas, the personal injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen are prepared to help you recover compensation in the amount that you deserve.
 With our attorneys’ combined skill and experience, our Firm has helped clients receive the maximum value of compensation and move on with their lives after a catastrophic or life altering incident.

 We invite you to call us today at (702) 505-8115 to arrange for your complimentary initial consultation with one of our dedicated attorneys.